 Medical school is four years long.
 It includes classroom study, laboratory work and clinical work with patients.
 Courses include basic science and clinical skills.
 Usually, students spend at least half of the four years in a clinical setting so they can learn how to take care of patients and apply the skills they have acquired.

 Students take three national examinations during medical school.
 These are the United States Medical Licensing Examination (USMLE) Step I, USMLE Step II clinical skills and the USMLE Step II clinical knowledge.
-Students must pass all these examinations to get licensure and many schools require students to pass all them to graduate.
+Students must pass all three to get licensure and many schools require students to pass all them to graduate.

 After four years, graduates earn the M.D. degree, but they are not permitted to practice medicine without further training in a residency program.

 A residency is a period of paid, on-the-job training where medical school graduates train to become specialists in a field.
 For example, a graduate who wants to become a pediatrician would do a residency in pediatrics.
 While the length of the residency varies by field, most last between three and five years.

 You're required to complete a residency before you can practice medicine.
 Some states will grant provisional licensure during residency, but others require full completion of a residency to become an independent practitioner.

 A resident works with a senior, licensed physician, sometimes called an attending physician.
 The resident sees patients, decides on a plan and reviews it with the senior attending physician.
 Residents can write prescriptions, give medical orders and document in the medical record.
 They also attend required lectures and take examinations to ensure that they gain the knowledge required to become a specialist in their field.

 There are national requirements for what must be taught to residents, how they must be supervised and even how many hours per week they are allowed to work.
 These standards are set by the Accrediting Commission on Graduate Medical Education (ACGME).
 Every specialty has a committee within the ACGME that oversees specialty-specific requirements.
 This Residency Review Committee (RRC) visits programs regularly to ensure they are following requirements.